teodor-vernica/study/public/lcad-evaluation/assets/introduction.md

 After each task, a short survey will ask how useful was the 3D LCA visualization for acomplishing the given task (if at all).

+You will be given the opportunity to explore the visualization and study interface before starting the actual tasks.
+Take as much time as you need to familiarize yourself with the interface.
+The same data will be available during the actual tasks.

 ## Study instructions

-Please complete the survey on a desktop computer or laptop, as it contains iteractive 3D model applications which will not be properly displayed on small screens (e.g., mobiles and tablets).
++ Please complete the survey on a desktop computer or laptop, as it contains iteractive 3D model applications which will not be properly displayed on small screens (e.g., mobiles and tablets).
++ Please answer all questions to the best of your ability/knowledge, even if the question is not markes as mandatory.

-You can take as much time as you need to complete the survey, but, if possible, complete it in one sitting as progress may not be saved.
++ You can take as much time as you need to complete the survey, but, if possible, complete it in one sitting as progress may not be saved.
 The survey should take approximately [ADD TIME HERE].
++ At the end of the survey, you will be prompted to download a file containing your answers.
+Please downalod the file and send it to us via email to either teodor.vernica@mpe.au.dk or devr@mpe.au.dk.
+You will be remided of this at the end of the survey.